cschoeller/pycandle/README.md

 # PyCandle

-PyCandle is a lightweight library for pytorch to make running pytorch experiments easy, structured, repeatable and to avoid boilerplate code.
+PyCandle is a lightweight library for pytorch to make running experiments easy, structured, repeatable and to avoid boilerplate code.
+It maintains flexibilty and allows to train also more complex models like recurrent or generative neural networks conveniently.

 Here is how PyCandle is used:
 ```python